 - ¼ cup red onion minced

 - 3 tablespoons cilantro chopped

 - salt to taste

-- Combine all ingredients and let stand at room temperature for 30 minutes.
+- Gently toss all the ingredients until well combined and let rest at room temperature for 30 minutes.

-- Serve with tortilla chips or on chicken or fish.
+- Serve with tortilla chips or over grilled chicken or fish.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.